Joel-hanson/Iceberg-locations/README.md

         ................
 ```

 _OSCAT-2 - Operational users please note: This list cannot possibly contain all potentially hazardous icebergs in Antarctic waters -- Scatterometers such as ASCAT and OSCAT-2 were designed for measuring ocean winds, not icebergs.
-Scatterometer data is useful for tracking icebergs, but is limited.
-During the Austral summer contrast between ocean and melting icebergs is reduced, which can result in gaps in visibility.
-Futher, as the SCP team is not an operational agency, errors are expected and we cannot be held responsible for omissions or errors in this database.
-Also note that the large icebergs tracked here tend to shed smaller iceberg fragments which are serious navigation hazards in nearby areas.
+Scatterometer data is useful for tracking icebergs but is limited.
+During the Austral summer contrast between ocean and melting icebergs is reduced, which can result in gaps invisibility.
+Further, as the SCP team is not an operational agency, errors are expected and we cannot be held responsible for omissions or errors in this database.
+Also, note that the large icebergs tracked here tend to shed smaller iceberg fragments which are serious navigation hazards in nearby areas.
 Fragments (large and small) can drift substantial distances from their origins._